jfdreis/jfdreis/README.md

-### Hi there, I am José 👋
+### Hi there, I am Zé 👋

-I am a Maths PhD student at [Nova University of Lisbon, FCT](https://www.fct.unl.pt/en), Portugal.
-In my thesis I used theory of noncommutative motives to solve problems in Algebraic Geometry and in Algebraic topology.
+I hold a Ph.D. in Mathematics from [Nova University of Lisbon, FCT](https://www.fct.unl.pt/en), where I applied the theory of noncommutative motives to address problems in algebraic geometry and algebraic topology.
+I also hold an M.Sc. in Pure Mathematics from Imperial College London and a B.Sc. in Mathematics from Nova University of Lisbon.

-- 🌱 Recently, I decided to learn Cryptography and I'm interested in Zero Knowledge proofs.
+- 🌱 Recently, I began exploring and working in the field of cryptography, focusing on Secure Multiparty Computation (MPC) and Zero-Knowledge Proofs.

 #### 🎓 Research articles